Ella Bramwell/WRBB Sports

 The Blue Hens best opportunity was shot down by Hille, as he was able to run with Delaware junior Mikey Johnson and cleared the ball off Johnson to force a goal kick.

 Northeastern began to slow down and take their time with passes instead of being on their toes.
-Other times, was unable to slow down and take their time which made the majority of their passes sloppy.
+On the other hand, Delaware was unable to slow down and take their time, which made the majority of their passes sloppy.

 Northeastern’s final goal of the game was by Ethan Franco in the top right corner of the net with just three minutes remaining in regulation.
 Graduate student forward Kevin Ogudugu brought in from the far right towards the net before passing to Franco.